Bobby Santos III: ARCA career

-In 2006, Santos made his stock car debut at Iowa Speedway for Bill Davis Racing in the #02 Dodge.
-He started 10th and finished 6th.
-Bobby returned to ARCA in 2007 for Bill Davis, now in a Toyota Camry.
+In 2006, Santos made his stock car debut at Iowa Speedway for Bill Davis Racing in the No. 02 Dodge.
+He started tenth and finished sixth.
+He returned to ARCA in 2007 for Bill Davis, now in a Toyota Camry.
 He won Toyota's first stock car pole at USA International Speedway in Lakeland, Florida.
 While leading the race, he was involved in an incident with a lapped car and did not finish.
 He returned at Nashville Superspeedway, but had a mid-pack run.
-At Kansas Speedway, Bobby started second, but a blown engine relegated him to another DNF.
+At Kansas Speedway, Santos started second, but a blown engine relegated him to another DNF.
 Santos broke his dry spell at Kentucky Speedway when he started fourth and finished third, behind Erik Darnell and Erin Crocker.
 Santos placed third in the next race at Kentucky, as well.
-The third-generation racer won a pole at Pocono Raceway in early August and qualified fifth at Talladega Superspeedway, but was unable to back up either with a strong finish.
+He won a pole at Pocono Raceway in early August and qualified fifth at Talladega Superspeedway, but was unable to back up either with a strong finish.

 NASCAR career

 In 2007, Santos made his NASCAR Busch Series debut at Richmond International Raceway for the new Riley D'Hondt Motorsports team.
-He qualified seventh in his #91 Toyota but faded back to a thirtieth-place finish after running in the top 10 at the beginning of the race.
-He also qualified fourth for the Camping World 200 at New Hampshire Motor Speedway and was running in the top 10 before being hit by a lapped car.
+He qualified seventh in his No. 91 Toyota but faded back to a thirtieth-place finish after running in the top-ten at the beginning of the race.
+He also qualified fourth for the Camping World 200 at New Hampshire Motor Speedway and was running in the top-ten before being hit by a lapped car.
 He ran two additional races for RDHM but did not finish better than 30th.

 Santos has also participated in the Whelen Modified Tour, collecting his first two wins at Thompson International Speedway in October 2007, and the Ice Breaker, also at Thompson International Speedway, in April 2010.
 He parlayed his season-opening Icebreaker win into the 2010 Whelen Modified Tour championship, collecting a total of four wins and four poles on the season.

-Santos ran the 2011 Nationwide Series opener for Jimmy Means in what was a back-up JR Motorsports car after wrecking the 52 in practice; the Earnhardt family has a long friendship with the independent owner and former driver.
-Santos finished 17th after vowing to run the race in its entirety.
+Santos ran the 2011 Nationwide Series opener for Jimmy Means in what was a back-up JR Motorsports car after wrecking the No. 52 in practice; the Earnhardt family has a long friendship with the independent owner and former driver.
+Santos finished seventeenth after vowing to run the race in its entirety.